buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 With a successful Touch Attack, in the round, you discharge the energy that causes 1d6 force damage per Chi point used, up to a maximum of Chi points equal to your Wisdom score.

-The strike is considered as delivered by a magic weapon with a bonus equal to the Chi points used.
+The strike is considered as if delivered by a magic weapon with a bonus equal to the Chi points used.

 The **second time** you take this Feat, requirement Psychic Strike, Wisdom 3, Weapon Proficiency 2, if the Attack Roll hits, you consume one less Chi point.